pgjdbc/pgjdbc/docs/documentation/head/connect.md

 	method is reached without having been closed the stacktrace is printed to the log.

-* **autoCloseUnclosedStatements** = boolean

-	Clients may leak `Statement` objects by failing to call its `close()` method.
-	If `autoCloseUnclosedStatements` is set to "true" then finalizer will be used as a stopgap solution to `close()` the resource.

-	*Note:* *Creating finalizable objects is very expensive in lots of JVM.
-	It dramatically impacts `Statement` instantiation
-	and increases time spent in garbage collection, so avoid using `autoCloseUnclosedStatements`="true" for highly loaded applications unless you are sure your JVM can crater finalizer traffic.*

 * **binaryTransferEnable** = String

 	A comma separated list of types to enable binary transfer.
 Either OID numbers or names.